Shiigu/quake1randomizer/README.md

 - **Super Nightmare**: *The Endless Castle starts at Level 46.*
 - **Unfair**: *The Endless Castle starts at Level 66.*

+The Endless Castle always uses Nightmare settings regardless of the current level.
+For example, `E4M3` will always have 105 enemies no matter how lenient the randomizer is right now.

-**Dying in the Endless Castle IS FINAL.** There's no retrying a level after you get killed by the monsters (outside of reloading the savegame; this option might be removed in the future if it's possible).
+**Dying in the Endless Castle IS FINAL.** There's no retrying a level after you get killed by the monsters.

 Using the `map` command will instantly end Endless Castle mode.
 Most cheat codes (such as `god`, `noclip` or `impulse 255`) will instantly boot the player out of Endless Castle mode.